6126 Hollywood Blvd. Los Angeles, CA 90028 |

 Facebook.

-Thirty-eight chorus girls rehearsing for the opening.
+Thirty-eight chorus girls rehearsing for "Fancies," the opening show.
 Thanks to Noirish Los Angeles contributor Ethereal Reality for spotting this photo that went out on October 8, 1926 from International Newsreel Photo ("Watch Your Credit") when it was on eBay.
 He shared it on Noirish post #61226.
 The caption:

 "CHORUS GIRLS - Los Angeles - You have to be good to get in the chorus of a modern revue -- here are some of the girls demonstrating the fact, and rehearsing for the Music Box Revue, which is to bring the Ziegfeld, White and Carroll idea into the heart of Hollywood."